 Most whistleblowers will face some form of retaliation from their employers, peers, and colleagues after they blow the whistle.
 Yet, whistleblower retaliation does not always take the same form.
 Relation can range from outright termination of contract, forced relocation in company, pay deductions, social ostracization, etc.

 According to a study from Bradley University professor and Bradley University Center for Cybersecurity Director, Dr. Tanya Marcum and Dr. Jacob Young respectively, published in the DePaul Business & Commercial Law Journal, nearly two thirds of whistleblowers had experienced the following forms of retaliation: 69% lost their jobs or were forced to retire; 64% received negative employment performance evaluations; 68% had work more closely monitored by supervisors; 69% were criticized or avoided by coworkers; and 64% were blacklisted form getting another job in their field.

 Whistleblower stories are rife with these unfair retaliatory actions.
 Almost every whistleblower has a similar story.
 Many are blindsided as they believed their superiors would correct the oversight, not punish them for speaking out.
-Whistleblowers must weigh the inherent risk of exposing fraud and many suffer the consequences.
+Whistleblowers must weigh the inherent risk of exposing fraud.

-Look to the case of National Whistleblower Center Whistleblower Leadership Council chairwoman and FBI whistleblower, Jane Turner, who blew the whistle on gross oversight within the FBI.
+Look at the case of NWC Whistleblower Leadership Council chairwoman and FBI whistleblower, Jane Turner, who blew the whistle on gross oversight within the FBI.
 In retaliation for exposing FBI failures, Turner was removed from her position and transferred to an office without a desk or a chair.
 She was subjected to fitness for duty reviews while coworkers were instructed to avoid and ignore her.
 Eventually, she was removed from service for an entire year.